 Subsequently, the 6th period of the period table ought to have 32 elements.

 Q-5) In terms of period and group where would you locate the element with Z =114?

 Ans.)
-Elements whose atomic number is from Z = 87 to Z = 114 are available in the seventh period of periodic table.
+Elements whose atomic number is from Z = 87 to Z = 114 are available in the seventh period of the periodic table.

-Therefore, the element having Z = 114 is available in the seventh period in periodic table.
+Therefore, the element having Z = 114 is available in the seventh period in the periodic table.

 In the seventh period, initial 2 elements with Z = 87 and Z= 88 are the elements of s-block and the following 14 elements except Z = 89 i.e., those from Z = 90 to Z = 103 are elements of f – block, and next 10 elements from Z = 89 and Z = 104 to Z = 112 are elements of d-block, next the elements from Z = 113 to Z = 118 are elements of p-block.
 In this manner, the element Z = 114 is the 2nd element of p-block in the seventh period of the periodic table.

 Therefore, the element Z = 114 is available in the seventh period and fourth group in the periodic table.